Prevention and Management of Injury

 Any movement, if repeated often enough and with sufficient resistance will increase levels of fitness strength and endurance, but only movements based on effective skill modification, will assist in altering movement habits that aggravate existing back injuries.

-Smart Health was also the first clinic in the world to integrate MyPhysioApp into its daily practice.
-Co-developed by Smart Health Physiotherapist Shane Burgess, the App is and will be completely free for clients and allow video exercise files to be sent to the clients Smart Phone or Tablet with detailed descriptions and as such allows a seamless transition of exercise from the clinic to the home or office.
+Smart Health practitioners utilise mobile app software to allow the client a user friendly home program guide, which is sent to the clients Smart Phone or Tablet with detailed descriptions and as such allows a seamless transition of exercise from the clinic to the home or office.

 Hydrotherapy exercise offers a safe and therapeutic exercise environment ideally suited to those who require the support of water buoyancy to exercise prescription for pre and post surgery and recovering from significant injury.
 It also ideally suits those ageing or with degenerating joints.

 With the double benefit of reducing the weight bearing load through joints and increasing the resistance on muscle contraction, hydrotherapy is the ideal exercise environment for people with;

 - Pre and post Hip replacement

 - Pre and post Knee replacement

 Hydrotherapy is also ideal for people looking to lose weight but who are restricted in the amount of cardiovascular exercise they can do because of lower limb or spinal injuries or degeneration.